 For urgent but non life-threatening medical conditions you should turn to a local emergency unit (närakut).
 If you have a sudden and serious accident or illness go to an emergency hospital clinic (akutmottagning) at a hospital.

-Call the free public service emergency number, 112, for ambulance assistance.
+Call the Swedish emergency number, 112, for ambulance assistance.
 You can dial the number without cost from a mobile phone, land-line or public payphone.
 For more information, see this

 How does it work - Fees for foreign citizens